jailctf/pyjailbreaker/jailbreak/gadgets/README.md

     provided=["<gadget name>", ...],        # list of gadgets that is already provided, including any names of builtins already provided.
 )

-chain = jailbreak.<gadget function name>  #returns a string object representing the code generated, or throws an error with the closest string object (closest == least restriction violations)
+#returns a string object representing the code generated, or throws an error with the closest string object (closest == least restriction violations)
+#params (can be empty) are for the last gadget in the gadget chain (aka the one requested by the user), and are python code in string form for flexibility
+chain = jailbreak.<gadget function name>(<param1>, ...)
 ```

 The restrictions only adds up at the moment - all of the criteria has to be met for the gadget to be deemed usable.